Credit contracts: Hire purchase, loans and other credit

 - mobile trader credit sales, for example a truck shop

-- a lease of goods hiring or renting goods, such as a car.
-The CCCF Act treats a lease of goods as a hire purchase (and therefore a consumer credit contract) if the goods are mainly for your personal, domestic or household use, and either:
+- a lease of goods, such as when you lease a car.
+The CCCF Act treats a lease of goods as a hire purchase (and so it’s a consumer credit contract) if the goods are mainly for your personal, domestic or household use, and either:

 - the lease payments will be substantially the same as the cash price for the goods, or